-Some of the most important legal decisions arise when a company is initially formed.
-While this is a time when founders want every dollar of capital to be used to develop the business, failure to tend to basic legal decisions can have both immediate and long-term effects.
-We provide practical, low-cost advice early, to establish a strong client relationship and help avoid missteps that can have far-reaching implications.
+Some of the most important legal decisions a company will make arise during the early stages of its operation.
+While this is a time when founders want to use every dollar of capital to develop the business, failure to tend to basic legal decisions can have both immediate and long-term consequences.
+We provide practical advice early to establish a strong client relationship and to avoid missteps that can have far-reaching implications.
 We advise on a variety of initial decisions, including how to reduce taxes for the owners and the company, and how to structure founders’ rights and obligations to each other.
-Other initial challenges include trade secret, technology and intellectual property protection; how to compensate employees with equity; when and how to solicit investors; and agreements with third parties such as suppliers, lenders and landlords.

-When businesses begin to scale and attract customers and investors, we provide a full range of legal services to serve the many challenges of rapid growth.
-These new challenges often include corporate governance, commercial lending relationships, disputes, workforce development, investment from private equity and preparation for a complete sale of the business.
+When businesses begin to scale and attract customers and investors, our interdisciplinary team of lawyers can provide a full range of legal services to serve the progressive phases of business growth.
+Our comprehensive legal services include:

 - Legal review of business plans to attract customers and investors